Generic Name: timolol (TIM-oh-lol)

 - An extra patient leaflet is available with Istalol drops.
 Talk to your pharmacist if you have questions about this information.

-- Istalol drops is only for the eye.
+- Istalol drops are only for the eye.
 Do not get it in your nose or mouth.

 - Soft contact lenses may absorb a chemical contained in some brands of Istalol drops.
 Remove contact lenses before you use Istalol drops; lenses may be placed back in the eyes 15 minutes after use of Istalol drops.